Hawarte History, Family Crest & Coats of Arms

 Migration of the Hawarte family

-Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
-Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
-Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
-Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
-Early North American immigration records have revealed a number of people bearing the name Hawarte or a variant listed above: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.
+Searching for a better life, many English families migrated to British colonies.
+Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
+For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
+Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Hawarte or a variant listed above: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.